Vandivier/afterecon/content/2017-05-03-key-papers-in-the-economics-of-education-part-1.md

 ---
-title: "Key Papers in the Economics of Education Part 1"
+title: Key Papers in the Economics of Education Part 1
 date: 2017-05-03
 author: John Vandivier
 status: publish